Giftea/NEAR-tour-ui/contract/src/tour/README.md

 ```ts
 function getTour
 ```
-- "View" function (ie. a function that does not alters contract state)
+- "View" function (ie. a function that does not alter contract state)
-- Recieves a Tour's `id` as parameter
+- Receives a Tour's `id` as parameter
 - Returns a Tour object

 ```ts
 function getTours
 ```
-- "View" function (ie. a function that does not alters contract state)
+- "View" function (ie. a function that does not alter contract state)
 - Returns the whole Tours details/content

 ```ts
 function buyTour
 ```
 - "Change" function (ie. a function that alters contract state)
-- Recieves a Tour's `id` as parameter
+- Receives a Tour's `id` as parameter
-- This fetches a Tour by the `id` parameter and increaments it's sold amount
+- This fetches a Tour by the `id` parameter and increases its sold amount

 ```ts
 function updateTour